oskarer/eslint-plugin-underscore/docs/rules/prefer-findwhere.md

 # Prefer using _.findWhere to _.find when searching with a matcher. (prefer-where)

-Underscore offers a key/value object "matcher" syntax for most of it's collection functions. `_.findWhere` is a variant of `_.find`/`_.detect` that only accepts the matcher syntax.
+Underscore offers a key/value object "matcher" syntax for most of its collection functions. `_.findWhere` is a variant of `_.find`/`_.detect` that only accepts the matcher syntax.
 In the matcher case, `_.findWhere` is more readable.

 **Fixable:** This rule is automatically fixable using the `--fix` flag on the command line.